centrahq/api-documentation/pages/03.fe-development/17.uris/docs.md

 ![TranslationImportOptions](translation-import-uri.png)

 - ‘Do not auto-generate URIs’ is selected — no URI is auto-generated for translated `displays/categories`
 - ‘Replace non-latin characters with latin’ is selected - the URI is generated with latin characters for translated displays and categories → generated based on names (translated display name, category)
 - ‘Save the original unicode characters’ is selected - the URI is auto-generated with unicode characters for translated displays and categories → generated based on names (translated display name, category)

 ### URIs in API(GQL)

 [notice-box=info]
-GQL Integration API works in a bit different way: we will validate input.
+GQL Integration API works in a bit different way: We validate input.
 If a request contains no valid characters, validation will fail.

-For such reason in request, there should be
+For such reason in request, there should be:
 ```
 userErrors { message path }
 userWarnings { message path }